 (2) We will not be responsible, and you will not be entitled to any compensation, for any injury, illness, death, loss (including without limitation loss of enjoyment or possessions), damage, expense, cost or other sum or claim of any nature whatsoever which results from any of the following:

 (i) the act(s) and/or omission(s) of the Guest(s) affected; or

 (ii) the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable; or

-(iii) ‘force majeure’ as defined in clause 9 above
+(iii) unavoidable and extraordinary circumstances as defined in clause 11 above.

 A brief summary of our liability under the Regulation and the Athens Conventions where applicable is set out below.